jasonshere/FairGAN/README.md

 ## Citation

-Please cite our work using the following BibText if you find it's helpful in your reasearch:
+Please cite our work using the following BibTex if you find it's helpful in your reasearch:

     @inproceedings{li2022fairgan,
         title={FairGAN: GANs-based Fairness-aware Learning for Recommendations with Implicit Feedback},